-MANU 280-Composites III Cr: 3 Wkly hrs: 3 hours Lecture
+MANU 280-Composites III

 Advanced level composite materials manufacturing course, builds on the concepts of MANU-185 and MANU-186, to provide students with the knowledge and hands-on experience in the inspection and repair techniques of Advanced and Fiber Reinforced Polymer (FRP) composite materials.
 Real world labs will be assigned to student led teams preparing students for a career in the inspection and repair of composite material components found in aerospace, marine, recreational, automotive, and medical industries.